How to Write a Reference Letter for a Job [+ Free Template]

 Below is a template that can be used for a business reference letter, employment reference, or other business need.
-Note that if you're looking for a sample reference for a personal letter, you should not use the sample included above but instead, use the template provided below and make modifications to each section as described.
+Note: If you're looking for a sample reference for a personal letter, you should not use the sample included above.
+Instead, use the template provided below and make modifications to each section as described.

 Reference Letter Resources

 - Letter of Recommendation